Causal machine learning methods and use of cross-fitting in settings with high-dimensional confounding: Discussion

-Future research directions could explore the CML methods in applications with a rare treatment or a binary, possibly rare outcome, or a large number of categorical confounders, all of which could bring about challenges with the application of sample splitting.
-Exploring the impact of the sample splitting variant (e.g., double CF compared to single CF) on performance of the methods would also provide insight.
-Double CF may possibly result in faster convergence rates compared to single CF. \cite{Meng2022REFINE2:Studies} However, Zivich and Breskin \cite{Zivich2021MachineEstimators} discuss the potential challenge of using double CF with small sample sizes and suggest that single CF may overcome some of the difficulty.
+Future research directions could explore the CML methods in applications with a rare treatment or a binary, possibly rare outcome, or a large number of categorical confounders, all of which could bring about challenges with the application of CF. Exploring the impact of CF variant (e.g., double CF compared to single CF (the variant of CF that we used)) on performance of the methods would also provide insight.
+Double CF may possibly result in weaker rate of convergence requirements for the nuisance parameters compared to single CF. \cite{Meng2022REFINE2:Studies} However, Zivich and Breskin \cite{Zivich2021MachineEstimators} discuss the potential challenge of using double CF with small sample sizes and suggest that single CF may overcome some of the difficulty.
 Limited sample sizes are common in realistic settings, and it remains for future research to determine whether double CF may be preferable to single CF in these situations.
 We have shown that further research is required into the composition of SL libraries, particularly as there is a need to balance the requirement of sufficient diversity of learners with performance across an extensive range of data-generating mechanisms, with or without sparsity.
-It would also be helpful to explore any potential benefits of applying explicit screening within SL itself in a high-dimensional confounding setting.
-Further possibilities include extending this work beyond dichotomous exposures (e.g. continuous exposures) as they are often of interest.
-Possibilities for continuous exposures include exploring a shifting exposure distribution \cite{Munoz2012PopulationInterventions, Diaz2013TargetedCurve, Hejazi2020txshift:R, Hejazi2021EfficientTrials} or estimation of standard regression parameters via an influence curve approach \cite{Vansteelandt2020Assumption-leanParameters}.
-The latter approach focusses on a summary of the exposure effect with reduced modelling assumptions, rather than ascertaining how the outcome changes with step increases or changes in exposure.
-It will also be important to explore challenges posed by missing data.
-In the high-dimensional confounding setting, evaluation, and development of the CML methods in the presence of missing data is important.
-This is a growing area of research. \cite{Dashti2024HandlingEstimation}
+In our simulations we observed that SE estimation was more sensitive to bias when using a large confounder set, reflecting a scenario that may be too complex.
+Therefore, it would also be helpful to explore any potential benefits of applying explicit screening within SL itself in a high-dimensional confounding setting, which potentially could assist with trimming down the size of the confounder set.